petkaantonov/bluebird/API.md

 <hr>

-Without arrow function that provide lexical `this`, the correspondence between async and sync code breaks down when writing object-oriented code. `.bind()` alleviates this.
+Without arrow functions that provide lexical `this`, the correspondence between async and sync code breaks down when writing object-oriented code. `.bind()` alleviates this.

 Consider: